BcnBitcoinOnly/next-unused-address/README.md

 ## Privacy and security

-- **Mempool instance**: The mempool server you query learns which addresses belong to your wallet.
+- The mempool server you query learns which addresses belong to your wallet.
 Use your own instance if this matters.
-- **Endpoint exposure**: Anyone with access to the `/address` endpoint can enumerate your addresses by calling it repeatedly.
+- Anyone with access to the `/address` endpoint can enumerate your addresses by calling it repeatedly.
 Keep `BIND_ADDRESS` as `127.0.0.1` and only allow trusted local apps to reach it.
-- **Descriptor secrecy**: Your xpub/descriptor lets anyone derive all your addresses and view balances.
-Keep `.env` secure and out of version control.
+- Your xpub/descriptor lets anyone derive all your addresses and view balances.
+Keep `.env` secure.

 ## Why this

-We wanted to have a simple solution to serve addresses for donation purposes in the [Barcelona Bitcoin Only meetup homepage](https://bitcoinbarcelona.xyz), and didn't feel like raising a full BTCPayserver just for this was sensible.
+We wanted to have a simple solution to serve addresses for donation purposes in the [Barcelona Bitcoin Only meetup homepage](https://bitcoinbarcelona.xyz), and didn't feel like deploying a full BTCPayserver instance just for this was sensible.
 We currently use this app to dynamically write the address into the homepage when someone requests it.